 Assistive learning technologies have a long history in aiding all of us in academic spaces.
 However, with the recent development of Artificial Intelligence (A.I.), the ways in which technology helps us are changing.
 Specifically, these new technologies are impacting how we produce writing.
-The following information will provide some initial thoughts and advice for how to interact with these rapidly emerging and developing automated writing technologies.
+The following information will provide some initial advice for how to interact with these rapidly emerging and developing automated writing technologies.

 Automated writing technology programs include: